Size-adaptive Hypothesis Testing for Fairness: A Statistical Testing Framework for Size-Adaptive Fairness Assessment

 The interval reflects posterior uncertainty over the statistical parity difference given the observed data and prior.
 We can, hence, perform a two-sided hypothesis test for the null \( H_0: \mathrm{SP}(S) = 0 \) from the credible interval.
 Specifically, we reject the null hypothesis at level \( \alpha \) if the value $0$ is not contained in the \( (1 - \alpha) \) credible interval.

 \paragraph{Choice of prior.} We adopt a weakly informative symmetric (flat) Dirichlet prior, i.e. with concentration parameters $(1,1,1,1)$, by default; domain knowledge (e.g.\ historical results), when available, can be injected via the prior parameters.
+We explore the possibility of incorporating additional information into the prior in Appendix \ref{app:prior}.

 \paragraph{Statistical Fairness Testing Framework.} Algorithm \ref{algo} summarizes our rigorous statistical framework for fairness assessment, which is specifically designed to handle varying subgroup sizes in intersectional settings.
 It integrates large-sample hypothesis testing with Bayesian inference, ensuring that fairness evaluations remain reliable even when data availability differs across subgroups.
 It dynamically adjusts significance thresholds, thus accounting for statistical uncertainty and preventing misleading conclusions about bias.